Champs Sports

-Champs Sports is an American sports retail store, operating as a subsidiary of Foot Locker.
+Champs Sports is an American sports retail store, operating as a subsidiary of Foot Locker, which itself is a subsidiary of Dick's Sporting Goods.
 Products sold at Champs Sports include apparel, equipment, footwear, and accessories.
 As of June 2019, there were 540 store locations found throughout the United States, Canada, Puerto Rico, and the U.S. Virgin Islands.
 The stores are mainly located in shopping malls, and are 3500 sqft on average.